dobrinov/mayday_mayday/README.md

 TODO

 ## Contributing
-If you decide that you want to take in the development of such a system, you can proceed in the usual way - create a PR.
+If you want to make an impact and contribute to the project, do it the usuall way - create a PR.